An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Cox Proportional Hazards Model

-where $\lambda_0$ is an unspecified non-negative function of time called the baseline hazard, and $\beta$ is a $p$-dimensional coefficient vector in a compact parameter space.
-Because the hazard ratio for two subjects with fixed covariate vectors $X_i$ and $X_j$,

-is a constant over time, the model is also known as the proportional hazards model.
+where $\lambda_0$ is an unspecified non-negative function of time called the baseline hazard, and $\bbeta$ is a $p$-dimensional coefficient vector in a compact parameter space.
+Because the logarithm of the hazard ratio for two subjects with fixed covariate vectors $\X_i$ and $\X_j$, $(\X_i - \X_j)^\top \bbeta$, is proportional to the difference in covariate values and is otherwise constant over time ($\bbeta$), the model is also known as the PH model.
 It has been later extended to incorporate time-dependent covariates.
-For the rest of the article, we use $X_i(t)$ to indicate the possibility of covariates being time-dependent.
+For the rest of the article, we use $\X_i(t)$ to indicate the possibility of covariates being time-dependent.

-\cite{cox1972,cox1975} formulated the partial likelihood approach to estimate $\beta$.
+\cite{cox1972,cox1975} formulated the partial likelihood approach to estimate $\bbeta$.
 For untied failure time data, \cite{fleming1991} expressed it under the counting process formulation to be